noahzarro/netsec/README.md

 first be asked through a [GitLab issue](https://gitlab.inf.ethz.ch/PRV-PERRIG/netsec-course/netsec-2020-issues/-/issues)**.
-When we notice that a question is too complex to properly answer via GitLab issues, we will reserve a slot for this question during the next exercise hour.
+When we notice that a question is too complex to properly answer via GitLab issues, we will reserve a slot for this question during the next question hour.
 During the question hour each SA / TA / lecturer will then answer questions via their own Zoom room, according to the prearranged schedule.
 You can find an overview of all issues that will discussed during the next question hour [here](https://gitlab.inf.ethz.ch/PRV-PERRIG/netsec-course/netsec-2020-issues/-/issues?scope=all&utf8=%E2%9C%93&state=opened&label_name[]=question-hour).